Azure-Samples/NL2SQL/README.md

   - [Disclaimers](#disclaimers)
 ## User story

-Welcome to the *SQL to Natural Language* Solution accelerator repository!
+Welcome to the *Natural Language to SQL* Solution accelerator repository!
 The nl2sql project leverages Azure's Prompt Flow to automatically generate natural language responses based on SQL query outputs.
 By providing a SQL query and its corresponding database output, the system:

 - Automates Interpretation: Automatically interprets and formats SQL query results into clear, concise, and easy-to-understand natural language responses.
 - Ensures Consistency: Delivers consistent responses by following a standardized template, reducing the risk of miscommunication or data misinterpretation.